PME tuning incorrect with the group scheme

 But again, I would suggest to use the Verlet cut-off scheme, as well as the proper cut-off setup for the CHARMM forcefield.

-#3 Updated by Elizabeth Ploetz about 3 years ago
+#3 Updated by Elizabeth Ploetz over 3 years ago

 Thanks for your comments.
 I was trying to have accurate simulations, at the price of them being slow.

 I switched most of my simulations to these strange settings (nstlist=nstcalcenergy=nsttcouple=nstpcouple=1) after this experience with polarizable simulations: https://redmine.gromacs.org/issues/1376 .
 Do you think it is actually wrong or just slow?
 Why would it not be accurate if there is no list and everything is updated every step?

 Where are you seeing a list buffer of 0.05nm?

 Yes, this is the DE Shaw modified version of CHARMM22*.
 According to the reference